I Am So Stoked Scrubs Is Coming Back. Here's Everything I've Found About The Series' Return

 (Image credit: ABC)

 If you’re trying to relive the glory days of Scrubs before the reboot comes around, you’re in luck because it’s never been easier to watch the series from start to finish.
-You can check out all nine seasons with both a Hulu subscription and a Peacock subscription at the time of this writing.
+You can check out all nine seasons with a Hulu subscription.

-I’m going to be following the development of Scrubs’ return and updating this guide as soon as new information becomes available, so make sure to come back and see what’s changed in the coming weeks and months.
+I’m going to be following the development of Scrubs’ return and updating this guide as soon as new information becomes available, so make sure to check back in the next few weeks…

 Philip Sledge